ci-lab-cz/easydock/README.md

 - can be used as a command line utility or imported as a python module
 - input molecules are checked for salts and attempted to fix by SaltRemover
 - stereoisomers can be enumerated for unspecified chiral centers and double bonds (since some compounds may require very long runtimes, the maximum runtime for individual molecules was set to 300 sec)
-- several protonation options: chemaxon and pkasolver (check notes below)
+- several protonation options: molgpka, chemaxon and pkasolver (check notes below)
+- docking of compounds with saturated rings can be enhanced by additional sampling of starting ring conformers and only the best one is stored to the database
 - supports distributed computing using `dask` library
 - supports docking of boron-containing compounds using `vina` and `smina` (boron is replaced with carbon before docking and returned back)
 - all outputs are stored in an SQLite database